sco0ter/babbler/xmpp-client/src/site/markdown/extensions.md

 ```

 This manager manages [XEP-0202: Entity Time](http://xmpp.org/extensions/xep-0202.html) and is enabled by default.
-Incoming "time" requests are automatically replied to with the current time, while enabled.
+Incoming \"time\" requests are automatically replied to with the current time, while enabled.

 ---